yimbymelbourne/Melbourne-property-map/README.md

 Set projection as Geographicals on GDA2020, no buffer, ESRI Shapefile, select all area available The code will then run in R.

-Within the data_flow folder, place each group of files in a subfolder referencing the year this data represents e.g. data_flow/2022/**data here**.
-The data from the department comes in many subfolders - leave the data structure as it is.
+Within the data_flow folder, place each group of files in a subfolder referencing the year this data represents e.g. data_flow/2022/....
+The data from the department comes in many subfolders - leave the data structure as it comes.

 # Data Dictionary